keithj/deoxybyte-utilities/README.txt

 Tests

 To run the unit and regression tests you need to have LIFT installed.
-Run the tests with the asdf:operate function:
+Run the tests:

- (asdf:operate 'asdf:test-op :deoxybyte-utilities)
+ (asdf:test-system :deoxybyte-utilities)

-or with the equivalent deoxybyte-systems:test-system function:
+Alternatively, use the equivalent deoxybyte-systems:test-system function:

  (dxs:test-system :deoxybyte-utilities)